hande-qmc/hande/documentation/users_guide/manual.rst

     in the cluster operator.
 Using this option can give substantial reductions in the plateau height.

-.. [review] - AJWT: Perhaps refer to some in-/ex-ternal documentation (which probably doesn't exist)
-.. [review] - AJWT: about the meaning of substantial
-.. [review] - JSS: some comparison with the original algorithm (where the expansion
-.. [review] - JSS: does not terminate) would be welcome, especially as this must get substantially
-.. [review] - JSS: more efficient as truncation level increases.

 Calculation options: DMQMC options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^